mahi29/slackfred/README.md

 ## Getting started
 1. Install slackfred by visiting the download page in Github or via the [Packal page](http://www.packal.org/workflow/slackfred)
 2. Open alfred and type `slt`, then hold `cmd` (apple key) and press `enter`.
-This will open up the Slack API page.
-Then look for your team (make sure you're logged in) near the bottom.
-If you already have a token, it will be next to your team name.
-If you haven't, click `Create token`.
+This will open up the Slack Web API page.
+Scroll down to the Authenticatio section and click on `Generate test tokens`.
+You will see the option to create a token for each of your **logged in** teams.
+If a team is not there make sure you have logged in as that team.
 3. Launch alfred and type `slt`, this time followed by your token.
 Press `enter` to save your token.

 ##### Multi-team use instructions